Exclusive: HHS planning to overhaul childhood vaccine schedule to recommend fewer shots, source says

 Denmark doesn’t currently recommend immunization against respiratory syncytial virus, or RSV, for children; the US does.
 RSV is the leading cause of hospitalization in infants.

-It also doesn’t recommend the rotavirus, pneumococcal, hepatitis A, meningococcal or chickenpox vaccines for children, while these vaccines are on the US schedule.
+It also doesn’t recommend the rotavirus, hepatitis A, meningococcal, flu or chickenpox vaccines for children, while these vaccines are on the US schedule.

-“Why would we ever want to emulate that?” asked Dr. Paul Offit, director of the Vaccine Education Center at Children’s Hospital of Philadelphia.
+“Why would we ever want to emulate that?” asked Dr. Paul Offit, director of the Vaccine Education Center at Children’s Hospital of Philadelphia and a co-inventor of the rotavirus vaccine.
 “They made a financial decision.
 They decided to allow that degree of suffering and hospitalization.
 They didn’t want to spend that much money per hospitalization prevented.”

 Dr. Peter Hotez, a pediatrician who directs the Center for Vaccine Development at Texas Children’s Hospital, called the plan “a bit of a head scratcher.”

-Note: Correction: A previous version of this story incorrectly said a vaccine listed on the Danish childhood schedule was not included on the schedule.